Auto Accident Lawyer in Santa Clarita

 Who Is Responsible for Your Accident?

-California operates under a traditional tort system for car accidents, meaning that party or parties who are at fault for a collision are also financially responsible for the resulting damages.
-Determining liability may not always be so straightforward, however, as multiple parties may share some level of fault for a collision.
+California operates under a traditional tort system for car accidents, meaning that the party or parties who are at fault for a collision are also financially responsible for the resulting damages.
+Determining liability may not always be straightforward, however, as multiple parties may share some level of fault for a collision.
 To find out exactly how your accident occurred and who is responsible, your attorney will need to collect and analyze a variety of evidence related to your crash including eyewitness testimony, surveillance footage, police reports, and vehicle "black box" data.

-• Auto manufacturers: Some crashes are caused by a defect in a vehicle or its parts, such as faulty brakes or defective tire blowouts.
+- Auto manufacturers: Some crashes are caused by a defect in a vehicle or its parts, such as faulty brakes or defective tire blowouts.
 In these cases, you may be able to file a product liability claim against the manufacturer in pursuit of compensation.

-• Local governments: Some roadways are inherently dangerous due to poor design or maintenance and have a high risk of collisions.
+- Local governments: Some roadways are inherently dangerous due to poor design or maintenance and have a high risk of collisions.
 While it may be difficult to prove, you may be able to hold a government agency liable for any collisions which result from negligent planning or road maintenance.

 Comparative Negligence Laws in California